Verovio Music Renderer

 The plugin currently has the following features:

-• Rendering MEI, ABC, MusicXML, PAE notation dynamically from files in the Obsidian folder (relative paths) and URLs (absolute paths) and also directly from code blocks.
+• Rendering MEI, MusicXML, ABC, PAE, Humdrum, CMME, GABC, and Volpiano notation dynamically from files in the Obsidian folder (relative paths) and URLs (absolute paths) and also directly from code blocks – including rendering specific measure selections.

 • A download button for the rendered SVG file (the toolbar is visible when hovering the mouse over the rendered music).